-Through the intake of foods and beverages high in antioxidants, we can neutralise these free radicals and therefore minimise the effect of oxidative stress on our bodies.
+Through the intake of foods and beverages high in antioxidants, we can neutralize these free radicals and therefore minimize the effect of oxidative stress on our bodies.
 This includes drinking green tea regularly.

-Green tea consumption has been shown to significantly reduce fasting glucose and haemoglobin concentrations in people’s bodily systems.
-Recent studies have suggested that green tea extract can lower fasting plasma concentrations of glucose and insulin in lab settings.
+Green tea consumption has been shown to significantly reduce fasting glucose and hemoglobin concentrations in people’s bodily systems.
+Recent studies have suggested that green tea extract can lower fasting plasma glucose and insulin concentrations in lab settings.

 Green tea and longevity